4shlyn/UTRA/README.md

-# UTRA Robot Control System
+# UTRA Robotics Control System

 A modular robot control system built with Arduino framework and PlatformIO for autonomous navigation and task execution across multiple stations.